Automated Map Layout Generation with PyQGIS

 Scaling to Production Workflows

 Multi-Format Export Chains: PDF remains the standard for print, but web and mobile workflows require PNG, SVG, or GeoPDF outputs.
 The QgsLayoutExporter supports exportToImage() and exportToSvg() with identical parameter structures.
-Implement a configuration dictionary that maps output formats to DPI and compression settings, allowing a single script to produce a complete media kit per layout.
 For high-volume deployments, review the dedicated guide on Exporting multiple QGIS layouts to PDF to optimize memory allocation and parallel rendering.

 Memory Management: Layout rendering consumes significant RAM, particularly with high-resolution rasters or complex vector symbology.
 After each export, explicitly remove the layout from the project manager using project.layoutManager().removeLayout(layout).
 This prevents memory leaks during long-running batch operations and ensures stable execution on headless servers.